Natural Cold and Cough Remedies

 There is a wide range of natural remedies to treat colds and coughs; most of them are easily available and not difficult to prepare and use.

-Raspberry Tea can be made from fresh raspberries, dry raspberries or raspberry jelly / preserves.
-It has a pleasant fruity flavor; you can add some sugar as well if you prefer a sweeter taste.
+Raspberry tea can be made from fresh raspberries, dry raspberries or raspberry jelly / preserves.
+It has a pleasant fruity flavour; you can add some sugar as well if you prefer a sweeter taste.

 Honey tea is another good-tasting cold remedy.
 It is very easy to make, just add a teaspoon or two of honey into a cup of hot water, stir it in, and drink it.
 This one is in fact backed up by a clinical trial that "has found that honey is more effective at soothing a sore throat than a common active ingredient in children's cough medicines."
 (Guardian: Honey Beats Cough Medicine.)

 Another effective natural cold remedy is basswood blossom tea.
 Basswood tree blossoms in late May - early June.
 You will need to you pick the blooms, dry them, and store them as you would store regular tea leaves.
 The tea is made by adding these dry blossoms into boiling hot water.
 You must drink this tea as hot as you can stand it before going to bed.
 You will sweat profusely during the night, and the infection goes out with the sweat.
 Basswood blossom tea is not much different from regular tea, both in color and taste.
 Adding some sugar will make it even more similar to regular tea.